pelithne/client-credentials-flow-with-APIM/README.md

   <img width="70%"  src="./media/api-app-registration.png">
 </p>

 In the left hand navigation pane, go to "Expose an API", then click on "Application ID URI - Set", and leave the default value, which should look similar to ````api://7f038808-5322-4125-8143-12d804a45c1b````.
-The alphanumeric string is the clientID. **Make a note of this** as it will be needed later.
+The alphanumeric string is the clientID.
+Make a note of this as it will be needed later (you can of course navigate back to this place and retrieve this value).

+### Client-1 Application Registration

-Now, create another app registration for the Client.
-Give it a name, and leave the defaults then click "Register".
+Create another app registration for the first Client.
+Give it a name (why not "Client-1"), and leave the defaults then click "Register".

-Now, we need to create a secret for the Client.
+Next,  create a secret for the Client.
 In the left hand navigation pane, go to "Certificate & Secrets", then select "New Client Secret".
-Give it a name and choose an expiration time (I use 1 year).
+Give it a name and choose an expiration time (for instance, 1 year).

-Copy the secret and store it safely.
+**Copy the secret and store it safely**.
 You will not be able to see it again in the portal.

 Also, make a note of the clientID, which can be found in the "Overview" from the left hand navigation pane.

+### Client-2 Application Registration

+Repeat the steps for Client-1, and give it a different name ("Client-2"!)

 ## Get the Access Token

-Use e.g. postman to try if you get a response from your token endpoint.
+Use e.g. Postman to try if you get a response from your token endpoint.
+Lets use Client-1 to begin with.

 The URL to use is  https://login.microsoftonline.com/\<tenant id\>/oauth2/v2.0/token, and the method needs to be POST.

 You also need to add a few key value pairs in the body of the request (not query parameters).
+Have a look at the screen dump below to see how to input this into Postman.

 * grant_type: should be ````client_credentials````
-* scope: The application ID URI from above plus a path (similar to ````api://7f038808-5322-4125-8143-12d804a45c1b/.default````)
+* scope: The application ID URI for the API plus a path (similar to ````api://7f038808-5322-4125-8143-12d804a45c1b/.default````)
-* client_secret: The secret you save securely before (right?)
+* client_secret: The secret for Client-1 that you save securely before (right?)
-* client_id: The ClientID from your app registration that you saved above (similar to ````8ecc3af1-6ede-41d8-ab27-12338b2d5123````)
+* client_id: The ClientID for Client-1 that you saved above (similar to ````8ecc3af1-6ede-41d8-ab27-12338b2d5123````)

 <p align="left">
   <img width="100%"  src="./media/postman.png">
 </p>

-You should get a response similar to the (slightly redacted) output in the picture above.
+After pressing **Send** you should get a response similar to the (slightly redacted) output in the picture above.

-If you go to (for instance) jwt.ms you can decode the token and break it down to its parts.
-I should look something like this (except for the redacted parts):
+If you go to jwt.ms and paste in the token, you can decode the token and break it down to its parts.
+I should look something like below (except for the redacted parts).
+This is not needed, just a "good to know".

 <p align="left">
   <img width="60%"  src="./media/jwt-decoded.png">